Max Planck Institute for Developmental Biology

 City route no. 4: If you are driving to Tübingen on the federal highway B28a from the direction of Weilheim or Hirschau, please follow the road Europastraße until you see a flyover ahead.
 Follow the signs saying "B28, Herrenberg, Nordstadt, Kliniken" and turn left after driving under the bridge.
 After driving through a tunnel, please turn right at the third intersection in the direction of "Hagelloch, Berufsgen.
 Unfallklinik, ..." and follow the street Hagellocher Weg.
 Please continue as described in city route no. 1.

 The nearest airport is Stuttgart.
-After arriving you can take the Airportsprinter (Bus 828), which will take you directly to the main station in Tübingen with a journey time of about one hour.
+After arriving you can take the Airportsprinter (Bus 828) (website with timetable in German), which will take you directly to the main station in Tübingen with a journey time of about one hour.
 You can also take a taxi.
-The taxi ride only takes 30 to 40 minutes and will cost upwards from 43 Euro (if you would like to book a MiniCar in advance call Phone: +49 (0)7071-93500).
+The taxi ride only takes 30 to 40 minutes- prices for the taxi ride start at 65 Euro (if you would like to book a MiniCar in advance call phone: +49 (0)7071-93500).

 Tübingen, an old university town and administrative center, is located 40km south of Stuttgart between the Schönbuch Forest and the Swabian Hills.
 The townscape is dominated by historical buildings, large parks and wooded areas.
 Narrow cobblestone alleys wind between countless timber-framed houses dating back to the 15th and 16th century.
 Lining the streets are numerous outdoor cafés, wine taverns and student bars as well as unusual small shops.
 In Tübingen the flair of a medieval city centre combines with the youthful vitality of a student town.
 Running right through the middle is the River Neckar, where you can take a boat trip in a “Stocherkahn” (similar to the punts of Oxbridge) or stroll along its scenic riverbanks.
 Exhibitions at Tübingen’s famous art galleries and museums, as well as theatres, cinemas and festivals emphasize the diversity of Tübingen’s cultural aspects.